5 single-use plastic items that will be banned in NSW this year

 From Tuesday 1 November, single-use bowls and plates are also banned, including items made from biodegradable plastics, compostable plastics or bio-plastics.

-The ban doesn’t apply to single-use plastic bowls designed to have a spill-proof lid, such as those used for takeaway soup.
+The ban doesn’t apply to single-use plastic bowls designed to have a spill-proof lid, such as those used for takeaway soup, or single-use paper plates and bowls with a plastic lining.
 Find out more about the exemption.

 From Tuesday 1 November, all expanded polystyrene food service items are banned in NSW, such as clamshells, cups, plates and bowls.